kijiproject/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc4/2013-01-01-kiji-mr-overview.md

    information and store it back in the entity's row.
 One typical use-case for producers is to generate new recommendations for a user based on the user's history.
  * _Gatherers_ provide flexible MapReduce computations that scan over Kiji table rows and output key-value pairs.
-By using different outputs and reducers, Gatherers can export data in a variety of formats (such as text or Avro) or into other Kiji tables.
+By using different outputs and reducers, gatherers can export data in a variety of formats (such as text or Avro) or into other Kiji tables.

 Finally, KijiMR allows any of these jobs to combine the data they operate on with external